gunakkoc/HiPeristaltic/README.md

    sudo raspi-config nonint do_serial_cons 1
    ```

--  Alternatively, connect the MCU board (i.e., BIGTREETECH SKR MINI E3 V3.0) to the Rasberry Pi via USB.
+-  Alternatively, connect the MCU board (i.e., BIGTREETECH SKR MINI E3 V3.0) to the Raspberry Pi via USB.
 A new device should show up with the command `ls /dev/tty*` such as `/dev/ttyACM0`.
 Note this device name.

 #### Install Mini-Forge and Dependencies: